jp3232/dyslexia-tools-for-everyone-linux/README.md

 # dyslexia-tools-for-everywhere-linux
-good Text To Spech and Spech to Text for linux and anyware you can run the google chrome browser.
+Good TextToSpech and SpechToText for Linux and anyware you can run the Google Chrome browser(desktop).<br>
+This is an accessibility tool made to help dev and linux users who also have dyslexia or just any one that likes to use TTS/STT.